POSICS-II/thorlabs-apt-device/doc/source/gettingstarted.rst

     # On Windows, your serial port may be called COM3, COM5 etc.
     stage = APTDevice_DC("/dev/ttyUSB0")

-    # Flash the LED on the device to identify it
+    # Flash the LED on the device to identify it (default is first bay/channel)
     stage.identify()

     # Do some moves (encoder counts)